gesiscss/persistent_binderhub/local/minikube/README.md

 ```

-It takes couple of minutes until all pods get ready, because required docker images must be downloaded into the minikube cluster.
+It takes couple of minutes until all pods get ready,
+because required docker images must be downloaded into the local minikube cluster.
 Meanwhile you can run the following command to observe the pods until they have status `Running`:

 `kubectl get pod --namespace=pbhub-dev-ns --watch`

 You can exit watching by `CTRL+C`.

-6. Finally run this command to reach the application in browser:
+6. Finally run this command to reach your persistent BinderHub instance in browser:

 `minikube service proxy-public --namespace=pbhub-dev-ns`